 Dobrzański has recorded solo and chamber music by Witold Lutosławski, Karol Szymanowski, Fryderyk Chopin, Stefan Kisielewski, Artur Malawski (complete piano solo music), Feliks Rybicki, Carl Tausig, and Johannes Brahms for Polish Radio and Television in Warsaw, Poland.

 He is also an author of the first English language biography of the acclaimed 19th century pianist and composer Maria Agata Wołowska-Szymanowska, published in 2006 by the Figueroa Press and the University of Southern California in Los Angeles.
-He has recorded a multi disc album of piano music by Maria Szymanowska, recently released by the Acte Préalable label in Poland.
+He has recorded a multi disc album of piano music by Maria Szymanowska, released in 2013 by the Acte Préalable label.

 He is the founder and former artistic director of the Chopin Society of Connecticut, established in 1999.

-Dobrzański recently received from the government of the Republic of Poland a special Badge of Honor, for his contributions to Polish culture.
+Sławomir Dobrzański recently received from the Government of the Republic of Poland a special Badge of Honor for his contributions to Polish culture.

 This website is the only authorized and regularly updated source of information on the web about the pianist and professor Sławomir Dobrzański.